 A general anaesthetic (GA) is required.
 The operation takes about 3 hours plus time to have the anaesthetic.
-A long curved incision is made within the armpit; all the lymph nodes and surrounding fatty tissue are removed.
-All the tissue that is removed is sent for analysis.
-These results will be available after a few weeks.
+An incision is made in the groin; all the lymph nodes and surrounding fatty tissue are removed.
 The wound is sutured with dissolving sutures and one or two drains are left in place.
-The drains siphon off excess fluid and may remain for many weeks until the fluid gradually reduces
+The drains siphon off excess fluid and may remain for many weeks until the amount of fluid produced gradually reduces.